scottmudge/libserialport-cmake/README.md

 # Building #

-Make sure you have installed one of the Windows SDKs (I have tested 8 and 10) so that you have the dependencies required for windows hardware (cfgmgr32.lib and SetupAPI.Lib).
+Make sure you have installed one of the Windows SDKs (I have tested 8 and 10) so that you have the dependencies required for windows (cfgmgr32.lib and SetupAPI.Lib).
 Once you have that installed, all you need to run in the MinGW terminal is:

 * mkdir build
 * cd build